puppetlabs/puppetdb/README.md

     [jetty]
     port = 8080

+You can specify either a single configuration file or a directory of .ini files.
+If you specify a directory (_conf.d_ style) we'll merge all the .ini files together in alphabetical order.

 There's not much to it, as you can see.
 Here's a more detailed breakdown of each available section: